 Facilitator walks around asking girls to read out and provide remedial teaching where needed.

 Girls work in the activity book writing the letter/syllable in focus and other writing exercises to reinforce reading.

-Girls work with the literacy kit: games, books etc in small groups Other activities could be related to creativity; designing book covers, illustrating, creative writing
+Other activities could be related to creativity; designing book covers, illustrating, creative writing